 Each morning I wake, say a silent prayer of gratitude and head to the kitchen to boil water for tea.
 This ritual takes about 30 minutes to prepare and if I’m lucky, sometimes longer.
 I often make a tea of spices – fresh ginger, cinnamon, nutmeg… and a matcha latte to satisfy the craving to imbibe something rich and creamy.

-Like anyone, there are mornings when I open my eyes and want to run out of bed excited for a new day and there are mornings when the thought of lifting the plush, delicious covers from my body gives me an instant headache.
+Like anyone, I have mornings when I open my eyes and want to run out of bed excited for a new day.
+There are also mornings when the thought of lifting the plush, delicious covers from my body gives me an instant headache.
 No matter how I feel, when my feet hit the floor and I walk towards the kitchen to start the flame, I am filled with the sweet sensation of delight.
 The next 30 minutes are all mine to do absolutely nothing but prepare tea.
 This is my ritual, my place to enter a new day with a clear, peaceful mind.

 As I prepare the tea, I stop mindfully to breathe in the warming scents of ginger, cinnamon and nutmeg.
 I roll the nutmeg seed in my hand, feeling it’s beauty and softness.
 I gently whisk the matcha, lowering my head over the large bowl to allow the sweet grassy aroma to enter my nose through the hot steam.
 I pour the frothed almond milk over the matcha and marvel at it’s gorgeous green color.
 Pure divinity.

-Once the teas are ready I sit at the table and look outside to the trees, birds and grass.
+Once the teas are ready I sit at the table and look outside to the weepy willows, playful sparrows and lush grasses.
 I take some time to run through the things I am most grateful for in the moment.
 Then I read.
 I read quotes, books, blogs, inspiring posts, but only words that will bring positivity, love and peace to my day.
 My mind is still fragile – sleepy like the setting moon, yet waking with the soft sun.
 Next I send a few notes to loved ones letting them know that they are appreciated.
 Sometimes I share a beautiful article I’ve just read, other times I simply say that I am thinking of them and wishing them peace.

 Most days I find a way to make this ritual happen.
 It is one of the most important parts of my life because it gives me a moment to reconnect with the spinning world with ease after a long night of dreaming in an unconscious realm.
 I can approach the day as a completely new, unspoiled moment.
 I have cleared yesterday’s path and made space for new, wonderful possibilities.
 The moment is mine and I am grateful for the simple ritual of enjoying a cup of tea.